hvalles/mktsdk/README.md

 # How to install

 Just clone or download project

 Open a windows command shell and change your current directory to cloned | unzipped one

 Create a environment in the corresponding folder

-python -m venv venv
+- python -m venv venv

-- activate environment
+Activate environment

-- For Windows
+For Windows
-venv\Scripts\activate
+- venv\Scripts\activate

-- For Linux, Mac
+For Linux, Mac
-source venv/bin/activate
+- source venv/bin/activate

-- install required libraries
+Install required libraries
-pip install -r freeze.txt
+- pip install -r freeze.txt

--- run it
+Run it
-pytho app.py
+- python app.py

 # Related Projects
 MarketSync API [https://github.com/hvalles/marketsync]